 During your examination and cleaning, your dentist will visually inspect your teeth, oral tissues like gums and tongue to ensure there are no obvious abnormalities or problems.
 The examination is your time to address any questions or concerns you have about your smile.
 Your dentist may perform short procedures like dental fillings during your appointment if necessary, but will probably schedule a separate appointment for more in-depth procedures.
 A dental hygienist will use hands-on methods and specialized tools to clean each tooth and remove any plaque or tartar.
 The hygienist will make special appointments to clean under the gums to prevent gum disease.

 Metal amalgam fillings used to be the default option after a cavity treatment, but patients weren’t always happy about how this silvery metallic material darkens the top of each tooth.
 Tooth-colored fillings make all the difference when you consider how well the material blends with the rest of your tooth enamel.
-Discover the benefits of this option when you visit Dr. Richard Herman at his St. Peters, MO, dentist office.
+Discover the benefits of this option when you visit Dr. Melissa Smith at his St. Peters, MO, dentist office.

 Having Cavities Treated with Tooth-Colored Fillings